kammradt/lets-meet-api/README.md

 	- [ ] Admins and the Event owner can remove a User from a specific event
 	- [ ] Users should be able to create comments, edit and delete comments on Events
 		- [ ] Event owner and Admin and remove comments from any users
+	- [ ] A scheduled job should be created to update events and mark them as DONE after current date is bigger than event endDate field

 - [ ] **Notifications module**
     - [ ] Thinking about it 🤔

+##  Try it out :exclamation:

+I mapped all API calls using [Insomnia](https://insomnia.rest/download/core/?&ref=), so it is easier for testing flows while the front-end app is not completely ready.
+To be easier for you, just import [this file](https://github.com/kammradt/lets-meet-api/blob/master/insomnia/Insomnia_api.json) or download it <a href="https://github.com/kammradt/lets-meet-api/blob/master/insomnia/Insomnia_api.json" download>here</a>

 ##  How to use :globe_with_meridians: